 - Our National Pan-Hellenic Council chapters do not currently have official housing on campus.

-- Need Information on PANHELLENIC I AND II HOUSES?
+- Need Information on PANHELLENIC HOUSES or 3108 UNIVERSITY BLVD?

 The first step of membership is participating in a new member education process.
 This time serves as an orientation to the organization where new members learn about the history and traditions of the local chapter and inter/national organization, as well as get to know the current members.

-- All of our fraternities and sororities at SMU are limited to six weeks for new member education; many will have shorter processes.
+- All of our fraternities and sororities at SMU are limited to six weeks for new member education, starting when bids or offers of membership are extended; many will have shorter processes.